 Understanding Third Age Learners

-Research in geragogy (the study of teaching older adults) and critical geragogy reveals that effective instruction for TALs must challenge ageist assumptions about learning ability while creating empowering, student-centered environments.
-This philosophy shapes every decision I make in my classroom.
+Research in geragogy (the study of teaching older adults), and its critical geragogy branch, argues that good instruction for TALs has to challenge ageist assumptions about learning ability and put the student at the center.
+That principle guides how I teach.

 Key Principles for Success